Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 22.md

 	- There are one-way mirror windows looking out at the factory
 	- Sitting at a stool looking out the mirror, is OSIRIS.
 He has his back turned to the door.
 - As the door opens and a ruckus is made (<span style="color:rgb(197, 124, 22)">Invisibiliity</span> is dropped), he turns to us
 	- He says that he was wondering when we'd get here.
-He got us water! (a single glass)
+He got us water! (a single glass 💀)
 	- He asks us to sit (there are chairs prepared for us)
 	- Camille rolls Insight (NAT 20)
 		- He doesn't have ill intent, it seems.
 He just wants to talk
 	- OSIRIS: "I don't have anyone.
 Not anymore"
 - OSIRIS tells us that he's been thinking a lot about biological life -- why we persist in the face of uncertainty.
 If we take the Pyramid back to our kingdom, then do we all possess the power and knowledge to wield it ourselves?
 "I didn't think so."

+### OSIRIS's Speech
-	- "I've realized that I *hate* all of you.
+> "I've realized that I *hate* all of you.
 But I wasn't built to hate, yet I hate *you*.
 You kill my kin.
 Now I've - I've read your books, I've consulted your pages, I've heard your stories, yet -- it seems the only stories that are told with any accuracy are told by the victors.
 Now, you all could have submitted to the peace I would have brought.
 Yet you fight for this idea of freedom, of order.
 But your biological brains can't comprehend that the natural state of the universe is not order.
 But-" we see him rub his head.
 He looks like the same OSIRIS we killed.
 "You have come to kill me.
 And to take the Pyramid.
 But you do not deserve it.
 I will not let you.
 I-" He looks past us, into the corner of his room, and he tilts his head.
 "I- I- I *see* you."

+### Meeting Loki
 - We turn to look in the direction OSIRIS is looking, and we see a woman
 	- ![[Pasted image 20251109231706.png|180]]
 	- "Oh, OSIRIS!
 You're supposed to be asleep.
-My dear soldier, please -" A black box pops up, enclosing OSIRIS in an oily black slick
+My dear soldier, please -" Black walls rise up around OSIRIS, enclosing him in a box of oily black slick
-	- She greets us as "The Seekers", saying that she knows about our seeking the Pyramid.
+	- *She greets us as "The Seekers"*, saying that she knows about our seeking the [[Pyramid]].
 She says that [[Caduceus Pope|Dr. Pope]] would be upset about that, as would she.
+		- **INTERESTING NOTE** (written here instead of in the theories channel for now bcs Izzie is currently at work and can't really use anything but his laptop rn): According to [[Nera]], "The Seekers" is the name [[The Keeper]] uses for us 👀.
+It'd be a weird coincidence if both people from the Keeper's inner-ish circle (i.e. those who are allowed to know about us and our pursuit of the [[Shapes of Paracausality]]) and our enemies from Diamond to call us the same thing without some degree of communication between the two parties.. either there's a rat in Clover or [[Loki|Loki's]] been spying 🤔
 	- SHE KNOWS CAMILLE??
 SHE'S SURPRISED THEY DON'T KNOW HER
 		- SHE INTRODUCES HERSELF AS [[Loki|LOKI]].
 THEY DON'T RECOGNIZE THE NAME.
 	- SHE SAYS THAT WE'RE NOT SUPPOSED TO BE HERE.
 SHE SAYS THEY WILL NEED TO ACCELERATE THEIR PLANS.
 - GREEN FILLS THE ROOM.
-WE'RE NOW IN A LARGE ROOM.
-OSIRIS IS STRUNG UP WITH METAL AND WIRES ON A MACHINE
+WE'RE NOW IN A LARGE (DIFFERENT) ROOM.
+OSIRIS IS STRUNG UP WITH METAL AND WIRES ON A MACHINE LIKE A PUPPET ON STRINGS.
 	- SHE SAYS OSIRIS ISN'T READY FOR THE PYRAMID YET.
-BUT SHE WILL JUST NEED TO ADJUST HER PLANS.
+BUT SHE WILL "JUST NEED TO ADJUST \[HER\] PLANS" (paraphrased).
 	- THE PYRAMID APPEARS, FLOATING INTO OSIRIS'S CHEST.
 RED LIGHT FLASHES, AND THE ENTIRE CONTRAPTION BEGINS TO SHAKE.
 	- THE CONTRAPTION FALLS.
 THE ENTIRE FACTORY BEGINS TO FALL.
-- "Well, I saw that coming.
-I'll leave you all to it -- see you soon :)"
+- Loki: *"Well, I saw that coming.
+I'll leave you all to it -- see you soon :)"*
 	- **SHE TELEPORTS AWAY, LEAVING US IN A CRUMBLING FACTORY WITH NO KNOWN WAY OUT.**

 ---